 RIT Croatia (formerly known as ACMT) has been delivering top American degree programs in Croatia since 1997.
 With its two campuses, in Dubrovnik and Zagreb, this is the only US college in the country and it is the only institution for higher education granting two diplomas to its students – an American diploma, awarded by RIT, and a Croatian diploma, awarded by RIT Croatia.
-RIT Croatia graduates work all over the world.
-International students come from all over the world; a lot of them come from the main campus from Rochester, as well as from Croatian Diaspora communities in cities such as San Jose, San Pedro, Los Angeles, Chicago, Boston, New York, Toronto, Mississauga, Cleveland, and many more.
+RIT Croatia graduates work all over the world – from the EU countries to Australia and the US, but also exotic locations such as Curacao.
+International students come from all over the world but most of them come from the U.S. Some come from the main campus from Rochester, but a lot of Americans come from Croatian Diaspora communities in cities such as San Jose, San Pedro, Los Angeles, Chicago, Boston, New York, Toronto, Mississauga, Cleveland, and many more.
 For more information, contact [email protected]

 *This article contains sponsored content